Did Your Doctor Fail To Detect Genetic Defects And Abnormalities In Your Baby?

 - Trisomy 21 (Down’s syndrome)

 If your child suffers from a genetic disease and you were not given the option to undergo genetic testing — or your results were misinterpreted — we can help you pursue accountability.
-Call Barry D. Lang, M.D. & Associates, at 1-877-LAW-DOCS.
+Call Barry D. Lang, M.D. & Associates, at 1-877-LAW-DOCS .
 Based in the Boston area, we handle these cases across Massachusetts.
-Our lawyers can help you assert your rights and get the compensation you deserve.
+Our team can help you assert your rights and get the compensation you deserve.

 Your initial consultation is free.
 Contact us to learn more.